 Ask the Authors: Monday

-Welcome back to “ask the authors week.”
+We thought we’d try something new this week at Charis—and if it goes well, we might do this on a regular basis.
 This week we will pose five questions to our contributors, and you’ll find their varied answers to a single question each day.

 If you have questions you’d like us to ask during a future “Ask the Authors” week, send it to CharisConnection@gmail.com.
 As always, thanks for joining us!